-The fruit vs. vegetable debate can sometimes reach such a fever pitch that the law must step in.
+Debate over the difference between fruit and vegetables can sometimes reach such a fever pitch that the law must step in.
 In the 1893 United States Supreme Court case Nix. v.
-Hedden, the court rule unanimously that an imported tomato should be taxed as a vegetable, rather than as a (less taxed) fruit.
+Hedden, the court ruled unanimously that an imported tomato should be taxed as a vegetable, rather than as a (less taxed) fruit, as described in the Mercer Law Review (opens in new tab).
 The court acknowledged that a tomato is a botanical fruit, but went with what they called the "ordinary" definitions of fruit and vegetable — the ones used in the kitchen.

 Originally published on Live Science.
 This article was updated on Aug.
 24, 2022 by Live Science Health Writer Anna Gora.

 To find out more about fruits and what defines them, you can read this article by The New York Botanical Garden (opens in new tab), or this in-depth analysis provided by National Geographic (opens in new tab).

 For research about the nutritional benefits of fruit and vegetables, head to Harvard’s School of Public Health page (opens in new tab).